Fusion4Energy/SCtools/README.md

 tree.
 This routine might result very useful for the original/simplified CAD comparison.
 The script has been extensively tested with SpaceClaim version 19.2 running on the API V17.

+## Various scripts
+A collection of IronPython and CPython scripts that add many new capabilities.

 ## License
 Copyright 2019 F4E | European Joint Undertaking for ITER and the Development of Fusion Energy (‘Fusion for Energy’).
 Licensed under the EUPL, Version 1.1 or - as soon they will be approved by the European Commission - subsequent versions of the EUPL (the “Licence”).
 You may not use this work except in compliance with the Licence.
 You may obtain a copy of the Licence at: http://ec.europa.eu/idabc/eupl.html